FAQs: Physician Payments Sunshine Act

 - Doctors of dental medicine or dental surgery

 - Doctors of optometry

-Beginning January 1, 2021, expanded coverage under the Support Act will include the following providers:
+As of January 1, 2021, expanded coverage under the Support Act includes the following providers:

 - Physician assistants